 Field-hunting tip

-Look in dolomitic marble cavities country — that is the host setting where guettardite typically forms.
+Look in dolomitic marble cavities country, the host setting where guettardite typically forms.
 If you start seeing sartorite, baumhauerite, realgar in float, you are in the right ground.
 Field specimens usually show a prismatic, bladed, striated crystals habit, so train your eye for that shape before scanning the outcrop.